 If you’re wondering where the name Maddyland came from, I’ll tell you.
 In 2010, my wife Annie and I were renting a tiny apartment in North Asheville - and I mean tiny.
-It’s a long story how we ended up there but long story short, it wasn’t long before we found a 600-square foot cabin at the edge of downtown Marshall for rent, and jumped on it.
+We searched high and low until we found a 600-square foot cabin at the edge of downtown Marshall for rent, and jumped on it.
 It was huge!
-Not really but it was in the sense that we were surrounded by the forest.
-Naturally, we soon adopted a pound puppy with fluffy ears and white paws and named her Maddy.
-It was a wonderful place to live, but we didn’t own it, and the landlord wasn’t selling.
-We wanted our own place.
-So for many years we searched and searched, got lost, run off, and bug bit.
-Almost every weekend, the three of us loaded into the car and we’d say, “let’s go find Maddy land.”
-Maddy loved to ride with her head out of the window, ears flapping in the wind.
-And she loved chasing deer on our excursions.
+Not really but it was in the sense that we were suddenly surrounded by the forest.
+Naturally, we then adopted a pound puppy with fluffy ears and white paws and named her Maddy.

-One fateful day in October 2015, we found an old dairy farm in Marshall with a dilapidated, hundred year old, farmhouse, a two story smokehouse, a couple of pallet shacks, a pig sty, a chicken coop, one too many enormous black snakes, and a masonry building that had served as the dairy’s milking parlor.
+One fateful day in October 2015, we found an old dairy farm in Marshall with a dilapidated, hundred year old farmhouse, a two story smokehouse, a couple of pallet shacks, a pig sty, a chicken coop, one too many enormous black snakes, and a masonry building that had served as the dairy’s milking parlor.
 Naturally, we named our property Maddyland.
 The milk parlor became the cornerstone of Maddyland Mushrooms.
 It’s where the magic happens.

 -Tim